dividat/focus-shift/README.md

 ### What the library doesn't do, but might

 - Dispatch cancelable events when descending into or out of groups
-- Dispatch cancelable events before applying focus to an element
 - Treat elements in open shadow DOM as focusable
 - Allow defining custom selectors for focusables
 - Use focus heuristics based on user agent's [text direction](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir)